mafredri/zsh-async/README.md

 #### `async_process_results <worker_name> <callback_function>`

-Get results from finnished jobs and pass it to the to callback function.
+Get results from finished jobs and pass it to the to callback function.
 This is the only way to reliably return the job name, return code, output and execution time and with minimal effort.